 Inspired by what she'd heard in Manila, Selina, on return to Australia, put her previous experience with sewing and organizational skills to use.
 Selina, an Academic at the University of the Sunshine Coast at the time, gathered a few students, two seamstresses and an array of donated machines and returned to Manila.

 On this trip, the team-taught seventeen people how to sew in two weeks.
 She returned the following year with even more volunteers.

 When she asked what other skills would be useful, the locals responded, "Haircutting".

 Back home in Australia, she gathered volunteer hairdressers to join her next trip.
 The response for hair cutting training grew and in 2013 Selina founded Hair Aid and registered it as a, not for profit in Australia.

 Hair Aid has now grown and is established worldwide.

 From these humble beginnings, Hair Aid now has seven international projects a year, and 20+ hairdressers at a time come on each project.

 Hair Aid does two trips a year to the Philippines and Cambodia and once a year to Indonesia.
-Starting in 2019, Hair Aid will be travelling to Thailand for projects there.
+As of 2019, Hair Aid has also been traveling to Thailand to get involved in projects there.

 Each project ends with graduation ceremonies, which are often emotional occasions.
 One of the first women who graduated stood up and said, "Thank you for training us.
 Now my children will not die."

-Adapted and edited from article by Amanda Watt, The Courier-Mail, 7 October 2018.
+Adapted and edited from an article by Amanda Watt, The Courier-Mail, 7 October 2018.